 There’s an extra layer of trust built into a relationship when you have a mutual friend or acquaintance.
 You have more accountability, so ghosting isn’t really an option.

 I know a married couple who met because their mothers became friends and decided to exchange their children’s phone numbers.
 The two slightly embarrassed 20-somethings messaged each other, bonded over the nosiness of their mothers, and hit it off from there.
-She’s now pregnant with their first child, and you can bet those grandmothers are pretty proud of themselves.
+They now have two little girls, and you can bet those grandmothers are pretty proud of themselves.

 A lot of people are more than willing to play matchmaker for their friends and family members.
 It’s just fun to try to see if you know someone or know someone who knows someone who could be a good fit.
 Couples who meet through mutual friends can benefit from sharing a similar social network and perhaps even shared hobbies.